Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge Bo Peng, Samuel Huberman, and Aleksei Sokolov for the useful discussions.
-The computational resources were provided by: (i) the Sulis Tier 2 HPC platform (funded by EPSRC Grant EP/T022108/1 and the HPC Midlands+consortium); (ii) the UK National Supercomputing Service ARCHER2, for which access was obtained via the UKCP consortium and funded by EPSRC [EP/X035891/1]; (iii) the Kelvin2 HPC platform at the NI-HPC Centre (funded by EPSRC and jointly managed by Queen’s University Belfast and Ulster University); (iv) The Flatiron Institute, which is a division of the Simons Foundation.
-B. R. acknowledges support from Trinity College at University of Cambridge M. S. acknowledges support from: (i) the Swiss National Science Foundation (SNSF) project P500PT\_203178; (ii) Gonville and Caius College at University of Cambridge.
+We gratefully acknowledge Bo Peng, Samuel Huberman, Aleksei Sokolov, and Enrico Di Lucente for the useful discussions.
+The computational resources were provided by: (i) the Sulis Tier 2 HPC platform (funded by EPSRC Grant EP/T022108/1 and the HPC Midlands+consortium); (ii) the UK National Supercomputing Service ARCHER2, for which access was obtained via the UKCP consortium and funded by EPSRC [EP/X035891/1]; (iii) the Kelvin2 HPC platform at the NI-HPC Centre (funded by EPSRC and jointly managed by Queen’s University Belfast and Ulster University).
+The Flatiron Institute is a division of the Simons Foundation.
+B. R. acknowledges support from Trinity College at University of Cambridge.
+M. S. acknowledges support from: (i) the Swiss National Science Foundation (SNSF) project P500PT\_203178; (ii) Gonville and Caius College at University of Cambridge; (iii) Columbia University in the city of New York.

 \begin{widetext}